ojuuji/jekyll-imgwh/README.md

 When the image path is relative, image is searched relative to the directory of the current page (`page.dir`).

 When the image is not found, and a theme is used, and the path is absolute, image is also searched relative to the theme root directory.

+For the local files, like Jekyll itself, plugin does not allow using files outside the source or theme root directories (in fact, plugin uses the path sanitize helpers from Jekyll).
+It will not be an immediate error in this case (for example, `"/../foo.png"` i.e. one level above the site root), but the image will be searched then in the source directory and the theme root directory no matter how many levels above the site root it is.

 ## Error Handling